OleHolmNielsen/Slurm_tools/power_save/README.md

 ResumeTimeout=600
 SuspendTimeout=120
 DebugFlags=Power
-TreeWidth=65536		# Necessary only when cloud nodes are used
+TreeWidth=65536		# Configure TreeWidth only when cloud nodes are used
 ```

 In https://bugs.schedmd.com/show_bug.cgi?id=14270 there is a workaround for ```slurm.conf``` to make cloud nodes visible to sinfo: